-Part of our email feed included sole traders and partnerships which were licensed to More Than Words for third party direct marketing by our suppliers.
-Permission for third party use of this data was taken via our suppliers’ UK call-centres with a follow-up email confirmation, however under GDPR this is no longer sufficient.
+Part of our email feed includes sole traders and partnerships which are licensed to More Than Words for third party direct marketing by our suppliers.
+Permission for third party use of this data has been taken via our suppliers’ UK call-centres with a follow-up email confirmation, however under GDPR this is no longer sufficient.
 To allow a company to use this data, the data subject (the person to whom you want to email) must agree to that organisation emailing them.

-We have withdrawn this part of the feed from our UK database, to ensure we continue to comply with GDPR.
-However, we still hold one of the largest, legally-compliant email feeds in the UK and have a wide-ranging suite of highly effective targeting solutions that can continue to support your marketing objectives.
+With immediate effect, we are withdrawing this part of the feed from our UK database,to ensure we continue to comply with GDPR.
+However, we still hold one ofthe largest, legally-compliant email feeds in the UK and have a wide-ranging suite of highly effective targeting solutions that can continue to support your marketing objectives.

 An email address at work is personal data, whether that email address is a corporate one or that of an employee of a sole trader/partnership.
-The Data Protection Act now and the GDPR apply to the processing of the email address.
+The Data Protection Act now and the GDPR from 25th May 2018 will apply to the processing of the email address.

-- A corporate is defined as a limited company, public limited company, limited liability partnership or government departments and can be emailed without prior consent (eg. email@example.com).
+A corporate is defined as a limited company, public limited company, limited liability partnership or government departments and can be emailed without prior consent (email@example.com).

 The emails supplied by More Than Words for third party direct marketing are now all corporate emails to meet the current requirements of GDPR.

-Email addresses that have been collected whilst negotiating the sale of a product or service (ie. existing customers and qualified prospects) could be used under the following circumstance:
+Email addresses that have been collected whilst negotiating the sale of a product or service (ie. existing customers and qualified prospects) could be used under follows: